phidatahq/phidata/README.md

 ## ✨ What is phidata?

-**Phidata is a toolkit for building AI Apps.** It provides pre-built templates that you can use to build an AI product.
+Phidata is a toolkit for building AI Apps, it provides pre-built templates that you can use to build your AI product.
 Here's how it works:

 - Create your AI App using a template: `phi ws create`
 - Run your AI App locally: `phi ws up`